adamjohnlea/moviecollector/README.md

   - Detailed movie information including posters, release dates, and descriptions
   - Visual indicators for movies already in your collection
 - Personal movie collection management
+- For Owned Media, replace TMDb poster with your own uploaded image
 - Responsive design with Tailwind CSS
 - Custom logging system for error tracking and debugging
   - Detailed API request/response logging